sandboxie-plus/sandboxie-docs/Content/GettingStartedPartSix.md

 On the other hand, you should not expect to lose _every_ measure of interoperability between programs.
-For example, you may use a dictionary software which should react to keystrokes or mouse-clicks to display information in a pop up window.
+For example, you may use a dictionary software which should react to keystrokes or mouse-clicks to display information in a pop-up window.
 Sandboxie may or may not interfere with this, depending on how the dictionary software is designed.
-When things do not work as expected, please report it on the Sandboxie forum and ask for a solution.
+When things do not work as expected, please report it on the Sandboxie support and ask for a solution.

 * * *